vendetta-labs/vendetta-markets-contracts/contracts/parimutuel-market/README.md

 ### Create Market
 - [X] It properly creates a market
-- [X] It cant create a market if sender isnt the admin
+- [X] It cant create a market with invalid fee bps

 ### Place Bet
 - [X] It properly accepts bets